utsav0/daily-dev-tips/src/pages/posts/git-basics-your-first-commit-to-github.md

 As you can see, the status mentions that the readme file is new or changed but isn't tracked yet.

-To add a single file to Git we can use the `add` command like so:
+To add a single file to Git, we can use the `add` command like so:

 ```bash
 git add README.md